 10 Best Pool Liners

 Choosing the best pool liners for an above-ground swimming pool means balancing material thickness, wall height compatibility, and a secure fit that holds up through multiple seasons.
 The right liner protects your investment, maintains water clarity, and simplifies seasonal maintenance.
-In this guide, we compare the most reliable options available today, from heavy-duty 20-gauge virgin vinyl models to versatile overlap and unibead designs, so you can select a liner that matches your pool size and setup preferences.
+In this guide, we compare the most reliable options available today, from heavy-duty 20-gauge virgin vinyl models to versatile overlap and unibead designs, so you can select a liner that matches your pool size, wall height, and long-term maintenance expectations.

 We ranked these pool liners using a compound editorial score that weighs each product’s relevance to above-ground pool ownership, concrete material claims such as gauge and wall height range, average customer rating, total review volume, recent purchase velocity, and overall feature set.
 Models with higher review counts, stronger ratings, and explicit durability details received preferential placement.